What Is CALD? Understanding Culturally and Linguistically Diverse Communities in Australia (2025 Update)

 ✔️ Translate Key Information

 Offer documents, videos, and signage in the community’s first language.
-Professional and interpreter services are critical.
+Professional translation and interpreter services are critical.

 ✔️ Include CALD Voices in Decisions